p2p-org/devops-tmbuilds-berastribute/README.md

 only calls distribute if still actionable.
 The reasoning here is that another party may call `distributeFor` on your behalf so with this you can wait until that potentially happens.

+### License

+berastribute is licensed under the Apache and MIT licenses

 ### Disclaimer

 *This code is being provided as is.
 No guarantee, representation or warranty is being made, express or implied, as to